PERC Solar Cell Technology Guide

 Heterojunction technology (HJT)

-This newer type of solar cell combines crystalline and amorphous silicon layers to increase power output.
+HJT cells combine crystalline and amorphous silicon layers to raise power output.

 Bifacial PERC